Bridge to let mortgages

 With retained interest, the lender calculates all the interest due for the loan term upfront and deducts it from the loan amount.
 For example, if you borrow £100,000 and £8,000 interest is retained, you’ll only receive £92,000.

-This reduces the net loan released, so you’ll often need a larger deposit to make up the shortfall—especially if you’re purchasing close to the maximum loan-to-value (LTV).
+This reduces the net loan released, so you’ll often need a larger deposit to make up the shortfall, especially if you’re purchasing close to the maximum loan-to-value (LTV).

 So, while a salary isn’t required for most bridging loans, having one may help if you want to service the loan monthly and maximise your borrowing power.
 Otherwise, the loan is based more on the property, exit strategy, and available equity than your income.

-No, most bridging loans do not require a guarantor.
+GET IN TOUCHNo, most bridging loans do not require a guarantor.
 Bridging finance is typically secured against property, so lenders focus on the value of the asset and your exit strategy (how you’ll repay the loan), rather than personal guarantees from others.

 However, in some cases, a personal guarantee may be required, especially if the loan is being taken out by a limited company (known as a special purpose vehicle or SPV).
 This means the director may be personally liable if the company cannot repay the loan.